Chapter 7 Explainable class

 Maybe a more general way is to directly use the data from sample_table of your microtable object.
 To show this operation, we first merge additional table into sample_table to generate a new microtable object.

-# now new_test$sample_table has the whole data
+# now mt$sample_table has the whole data

 ## microtable-class object: